MaNemoj01/inspire-me/README.md

 <sub><i>Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).</i></sub>

-<blockquote>&ldquo;You don't have to move mountains.
-You'll change the world simply by being a warm, kind-hearted human being.&rdquo; &mdash; <footer>Anita Krizzan</footer></blockquote>
+<blockquote>&ldquo;If you want to change how you see your problems, you have to change what you value and/or how you measure failure/success.&rdquo; &mdash; <footer>Mark Manson</footer></blockquote>

 </div>